metalsmith/default-values/README.md

 - sets default values for metadata keys and file contents on files matched by pattern
 - does not overwrite or transform key values that are already defined, unless `strategy: 'overwrite'`.
-- can set computed defaults based on other metadata
+- can set computed defaults based on other file keys or metalsmith metadata

 ## Installation